MrMusic25/linux-pref/README.md

 #### pause()
 Simply prompts the user to press [Enter] to continue.
 Can also use custom prompt.

+#### checkRequirements()
+If programs are require for a script, add them as an argument to this command.
+It will check that they are installed and quit if not.

 #### Other jobs
 There is now a small function that runs each time commonFunctions.sh is sourced - `if $1 is -v|--verbose`, it will enable debugging and shift arguments for use.